cchipman21804/SiliconDerbyDelawareLeague/firstBorn/readme.txt

-This repository catalogs the software required for the Silicon Derby Delaware League.
+This repository catalogs the hardware and software required for the Silicon Derby Delaware League.